Massage Therapy Certification vs. License: Do I Need Both?

 Cultivating a Professional Reputation

-You need to present yourself as an authority in the field who has enough expertise to deal with all kinds of cases and clients with little outside help.
+You need to present yourself as an authority in the field, someone who has enough expertise to deal with all kinds of cases and clients with little outside help.
 The increasingly serious nature of the massage therapy industry means this is more important than ever.